casunlight/sodacan/README.md

-#SOQLMapper
+#SodaMapper

-An ActiveRecord-like interface to SOQL databases
+An ActiveRecord-like interface to databases with a Soda2 interface